Out of This World (American TV series)

-Out of This World is an American fantasy sitcom about a teenage girl who is half alien, which gives her unique superhuman powers.
-It first aired in syndication from September 17, 1987 and ended on May 25, 1991.
+Out of This World is an American fantasy sitcom about a teenage girl who is half alien, which gives her unique supernatural powers.
+It first aired in syndication from September 17, 1987, and ended on May 25, 1991.

-During its first season, the series was originally part of NBC's Prime Time Begins at 7:30 campaign, in which the network's owned-and-operated stations would run first-run sitcoms in the 7:30-8 p.m. time slot to counter-program competing stations' game shows, sitcom reruns and other offerings.
-Out of This World was rotated with the original series Marblehead Manor and She's the Sheriff, a syndicated revival of the 1983 sitcom We Got It Made, and a television adaptation of the play You Can't Take It with You.
-NBC ended the experiment after the 1987–88 season due to the low ratings put up by three of the series, with Out of This World being one of the two that were renewed (the other being She's the Sheriff).
+During its first season, the series was originally part of NBC's Prime Time Begins at 7:30 campaign, in which the network's owned-and-operated stations would run first-run sitcoms in the 7:30–8:00 p.m. time slot to counter-program competing stations' game shows, sitcom reruns and other offerings.
+Out of This World was rotated with four other shows: the original series Marblehead Manor and She's the Sheriff, a syndicated revival of the 1983 sitcom We Got It Made, and a television adaptation of the play You Can't Take It with You.
+NBC ended the experiment after the 1987–88 season due to the low ratings put up by three of the series, which were cancelled.
+Out of This World was renewed, as was She's the Sheriff.

 After its first season, Out of This World began airing primarily on weekends.
 Despite receiving mostly negative reviews from critics, it lasted three more seasons.

 Show summary

-The series revolves around Evie Ethel Garland - a young girl who discovers on her 13th birthday that her father Troy is an alien from the planet Antares Prime, in the Scorpio Galaxy.
-Evie's half-alien heritage gives her superhuman abilities, with most of the episodes revolving around Evie misusing her powers and causing some trouble which she spends the rest of the episode fixing.
+The series revolves around Evie Ethel Garland, a young girl who discovers on her 13th birthday that her father Troy is an alien from the planet Antareus.
+Evie's half-alien heritage gives her supernatural abilities, with most of the episodes revolving around Evie misusing her powers and causing some trouble which she spends the rest of the episode fixing.

 Only Evie and her family know about the alien side; many episodes depict their efforts to hide her secret from other characters.
-After four seasons, the series ended on a cliffhanger: Troy came to visit and Donna took his place by accident, ending up on Antares Prime while Troy was stranded on Earth.
+After four seasons, the series ended on a cliffhanger: Troy came to visit and Donna took his place by accident, ending up on Antareus while Troy was stranded on Earth.